jimken123/soda/versioned_docs/version-v0.17.0/examples/connectors/nuix/nuix-ingest-custom-profile.md

   ]

 ################################################################################
-# The version of this sequence which will be added as custom metadata to all
+# The version of this Phoenix which will be added as custom metadata to all
 # imported items.
-Helps identify which sequences are responsilble for what items.
+Helps identify which Phoenixs are responsilble for what items.
-- <SequenceVersion> = '1.0.0'
+- <PhoenixVersion> = '1.0.0'

 ################################################################################
 # Custom processing settings